Plumbing failure investigations and analysis

 Master plumber and licensed insurance adjuster Mark Woodfield

-Mark Woodfield is a licensed master plumber and insurance adjuster.
+Mark Woodfield is a licensed master plumber, plumbing inspector, and insurance adjuster.
 He is a third generation plumbing professional in Arkansas and has also been a licensed master plumber in Colorado.
 As part of a multi-faceted family business, he has extensive experience in residential and light commercial construction, swimming pool construction and repair, and plumbing installation and repair.
 Mark’s family eventually went west from Arkansas and operated American Leak Detection of New Mexico where he gained additional experience in leak detection, location, and repairs.
 His family developed innovative methods for re-piping structures to reduce customer costs and inconvenience, saving insurers thousands of dollars per claim.
 His adventurous side took him to the Denver, CO area where he operated his own plumbing and pool service company for several years.

 After returning to Arkansas with his wife to raise their family, Mark moved into the insurance claims adjusting field with an emphasis in plumbing related claims for over sixteen-years.